bfsc/reviewer/README.md

 How to contribute
 -----------------

-You can find guidelines to contribute to VRaptor here.
+You can find guidelines to contribute to REviewRR here.

 ### Collaborating with the documentation